josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </SideNote>

-Plus, putting the keyboard into bootloader mode (which is what allows the board to accept a new layout file) is a little tedious in and of itself.
+Plus, uploading a new layout file requires putting the keyboard into bootloader mode, which is a little tedious in and of itself.

 With the Moonlander and Ergodox, you just hit a tiny physical button on the board itself.
-Here, however, you have to either designate a special bootloader key in your layout (not too difficult, but remember, you'll need one on each half of the board); or, hold down certain keys when powering on the keyboard (a little like holding shift while powering on your computer to boot in safe mode).
+Here, however, you have to either designate a special bootloader key in your layout (not difficult, but remember, you'll need one on each half of the board); or, hold down a special key combo when powering on the keyboard half (a little like holding shift while powering on your computer to boot it in safe mode).
 You can find these combos in the instruction booklet.

 This isn't a particularly big pain point for me, personally, since I've already got my preferred layout pretty well dialed-in.
 But I remember when I started learning the Moonlander, I would often modify my layout multiple times a day, and that sort of on-the-fly experimentation would hit some strong friction here.

-In fairness, having a bootloader key available, instead of being forced to use a teensy pinhole button, might be considered a pro.
-That's fair enough, but it brings up another quibble, which is: it's fairly easy to accidentally hit a key or key combo that interferes with the normal operation of the keyboard.
+In fairness, having a bootloader key available, instead of being forced to use a teensy pinhole button, might be considered a benefit.
+That's fair enough, but it brings up another quibble: if you have a bootloader key, you might hit it accidentally.

-If you have a bootloader key, you might hit it accidentally.
-There's a key that resets Bluetooth which I hit on accident once, even though it was buried in the special Magic layer (I was trying to toggle the LEDs, incidentally), and was forced to pair my keyboard all over again.
+There's a key that resets Bluetooth that I hit mistakenly once, even though it was buried in the special Magic layer (I was trying to toggle the LEDs, incidentally).
+I was forced to pair my keyboard all over again.
 No big deal, but it's a potential hazard.

 This section has gotten pretty long with various quibbles and minor issues.
-None of them are substantial on their own, but they stack up to make use of this keyboard a potentially daunting affair.
+None of them are substantial on their own, but they stack up to make using this keyboard a fairly daunting affair.

 <CalloutPlusQuote>